YGGverse/next/README.md

 Default argument values depending of server protocol selected.

-Some arguments also defined in [default.json](https://github.com/YGGverse/next/blob/main/default.json) file - do not change it without understanding, use [CLI](#cli) instead!
+Some arguments also defined in [default.json](https://github.com/YGGverse/next/blob/main/default.json) - do not change it without understanding, use [CLI](#cli) instead!

 ##### CLI

-Provide arguments wanted in `key=value` format, separated by space
+Provide arguments in `key=value` format, separated by space

 ###### Required